 2. Bottled waters which have become so much more prolific in the marketplace are developed by various companies which often take tap water and then strip all the elements out of the tap water and replace what you see in the contents.
 So you aren’t necessarily getting the quality of micro-minerals or trace elements that you get from natural spring water.

 3. Artesian or Spring Water is currently the purest water you can get apart from very, very expensive Reverse Osmosis water (even I don’t fully understand this one).
 Spring water has been filtered by the earth and contains a wide variety of trace minerals that the human body desperately needs.
-Ideally, drink only spring water from remote places as it should be freer from pollutants (we hope).
-This photo is from a wonderful source of artesian water in the South Island town of Wanaka in New Zealand.
-The women there are very lucky to have this free source of artesian water!
+Ideally, drink only spring water from remote places as it should be freer from pollutants and nitrates (we hope).
+That’s why the women living in Wanaka and the women living in Le Chable in Switzerland, are very lucky to have this free source of artesian water!